Vibe Coding5 min readby agent-kay

 tene run -- npm start

-tene init creates a local vault encrypted with XChaCha20-Poly1305.
-The master key is derived from your password via Argon2id and cached in the OS keychain.
+tene init makes a local vault encrypted with XChaCha20-Poly1305.
+The master key comes from your password through Argon2id and is cached in the OS keychain.

-tene run -- npm start spawns a subshell, decrypts the vault in memory, sets each secret as an environment variable on that subshell, and executes npm start.
-The values exist only as ephemeral env vars on the child process.
+tene run -- npm start opens a subshell, decrypts the vault in memory, sets each secret as an env var on that subshell, and runs npm start.
+The values exist only as short-lived env vars on the child process.
 They are never written to disk as plaintext.

-Your application code does not change. process.env.STRIPE_KEY keeps reading exactly the same value it used to read from .env.
-The only thing that changed is that .env no longer exists — and therefore the AI agent cannot read it.
+Your application code does not change. process.env.STRIPE_KEY keeps reading the same value it used to read from .env.
+The only change is that .env is gone — and so the AI agent cannot read it.

 When Cursor or Claude Code indexes your project now, there is no plaintext to index.
 The SQLite vault file at .tene/vault.db is ciphertext.
-The agent cannot extract values from ciphertext.
-It can see that tene run is the entry point and — if you have generated the editor-specific rules via tene init — it has been told to call tene run -- instead of reading env files.
+The agent cannot pull values out of ciphertext.
+It can see that tene run is the entry point.
+If you generated the editor-specific rules through tene init, it has been told to call tene run -- instead of reading env files.

-Put differently: you have moved the secret out of the context window and into the runtime.
-The agent knows about secrets the same way it knows about database connections — by their names and how to use them, not by their values.
+Put another way: you moved the secret out of the context window and into the runtime.
+The agent knows about secrets the way it knows about database connections — by their names and how to use them, not by their values.

 What about CI?

 Same trick.
-Set TENE_MASTER_PASSWORD in your CI environment, run tene run --no-keychain -- npm test, and the job gets the same env vars it always had.
-The --no-keychain flag tells tene to read the master password from the environment rather than prompting for it.
+Set TENE_MASTER_PASSWORD in your CI environment and run tene run --no-keychain -- npm test.
+The job gets the same env vars it always had.
+The --no-keychain flag tells tene to read the master password from the environment instead of prompting for it.

 What about teams?